PetroIvaniuk/llms-tools/README.md

  - [OmniObject3D](https://omniobject3d.github.io/) - a large vocabulary 3D object dataset with massive high-quality real-scanned 3D objects to facilitate the development of 3D perception, reconstruction, and generation in the real world

 ## Audio & Speech & Music
+- [DubbingAI](https://dubbing-ai.com/) - AI tool can convert your voice into high-quality cloned voices—from celebrities to your favorite gaming characters—in real time
+- [Lyria](https://deepmind.google/discover/blog/transforming-the-future-of-music-creation/) - AI music generation model
 - [StockMusic](https://www.stockmusic.app/) - a platform for AI-generated tunes that allows you to generate up to 10 minutes of copyright-free music
 - [Stable Audio](https://stability.ai/blog/stable-audio-using-ai-to-generate-music) - a system that generates music and sound effects from text
 - [RIFFUSION](https://www.riffusion.com/about) - the model to generate images of spectrograms and can then be converted to an audio clip